-The United States Department of Veterans Affairs (VA) provides veterans with benefits to cover their healthcare costs when they have a condition related to their time in service.
-Burn pit exposure is one condition that veterans may seek benefits for if they qualify with eligible service.
+The United States Department of Veterans Affairs (VA) provides veterans with benefits to cover their healthcare costs when they have a condition related to their time in military service.
+Burn pit exposure is one condition that veterans may receive disability compensation benefits for.

-The VA is currently trying to determine some of the long-term health consequences associated with an open air burn pit by allowing veterans to register for a burn pit registry to detail any side effects they believe stem from pit exposure.
-Although many side effects are believed to be temporary, experts believe that others could be more of a long-term health concern.
+The VA is currently trying to determine some of the long-term health consequences associated with an open-air burn pit by allowing veterans to register for a burn pit registry to detail any side effects they believe stem from pit exposure.
+Although many side effects are believed to be temporary, experts believe that others could become more of a long-term health condition.

 What Are Burn Pits?

-Known also as an open air burn pit or open burn pits, burn pits are used by the military in areas of deployment, namely Iraq and Afghanistan, and the Gulf War.
+Known also as an open-air burn pit or open burn pit, burn pits are used by the military in areas of deployment, namely Iraq and Afghanistan, and the Gulf War.
 Although many burn pits are no longer used, some are still around, but often only in emergencies.